jeongm-in/touchpad-adventure/journal.md

 Since Arya used rpi2040, I was hoping to finally find some use for my [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/) which I bought for no reason, but alas Raspberry Pi Pico only supports 3.3V.
 Fortunately though, I had a couple [Elite C](https://deskthority.net/wiki/Elite-C) microcontrollers that do have 5V and all the I2C pins.

 So now I have the touchpad module, I know which pins I need to connect to, and I know which pins on the microcontroller I need to connect my pins to.
-I have no cluew hat kind of code I would need to get the trackpad signal to cursor movement though.
+I have no clue hat kind of code I would need to get the trackpad signal to cursor movement though.
 The touchpad module did come with a cable that connects to the motherboard.
 I thought about purchasing [a female breakout board](https://oshpark.com/shared_projects/MjMFKhqM), but the cable was a bit to bulky and would have restricted the final housing a lot.
 So I decided to ditch the cable it came with, and ordered a [51 pin ZIF breakout board from AliExpress](https://www.aliexpress.us/item/2251832656865723.html).
 Now it says it will take 2 weeks to arrive, but who knows when I would get it in mail.
 Once I get the part in mail (I'm thinking next year), I will need to solder the pins and cables.
 Yay...

 All I can do now is just waiting, and maybe doing some research on the software side of things.